MiniaczQ/windows-ipc-callback/README.md

 The point of this experiment was to fabricate a basis for this on Windows platform.

-# How to run :man-running:
+# How to run :running:

 To try the example yourself run: